sonnguyen129/Face-mask-detection/README.md

 # face-mask-detection
-Đây là project nhận diện khuôn mặt đeo khẩu trang sử dụng OpenCV, Deep Learning.
-Project có tính ứng dụng rất phù hơp trong thời kì dịch Covid19 đang có diễn biến phức tạp trên toàn thế giới
+This is a face masks detection project using OpenCV, Deep Learning.
+The application project is very suitable in Covid19 translation period which is happening complicatedly around the world.
 ## Libraries

 * Python